guludo/simple-batcher-js/README.md

   the accumulated requests.
 Note that the user can also subclass `Batcher` and provide the `dispatch` method directly as well.

 - `config.timeout`: Timeout in milliseconds for the dispatch.
+(Default: 10)

 - `config.maxRequests`: Maximum number of requests to be accumulated.
 If that number is reached at a call to `this.request`, the dispatch is performed immediately.
+(Default: 100)

 ### `async Batcher.request(arg)`